digidip/tapjaw-importer/README.md

 - Standardise the JSON parsing of `TapjawMessage`.
 - Abstract streaming management in filter/store command contracts.
 - Documentation.
-- Implements the npm package.
+- Implement the npm package publishing (#TODO).
-- Implements reflect-metadata and TapjawCommand.* decorator methods for registering a command.
+- Implements reflect-metadata, added `@TapjawMetadata.Command.*` and `@TapjawMetadata.Connector.*` decorator methods for configuring commands and connectors, [read more](docs/commands.md#tapjaw-metadata-command-decorators).

 ## v1.2.0 *(no longer supported)*
 - Convert from OCLIF to Commander.js.